learn-co-students/nyc-web-030920/21-intro-to-events/README.md

 - [ ] Identify important attributes on the event object and their uses
 - [ ] Identify commonly used events
 - [ ] Synthesize knowledge of DOM manipulation and events to allow user interaction to change DOM
-- [ ] *Bonus* Explain event propagation and identify how this can be used

 ### What are some common things users do on a webpage